 Create a new ZIP File and add all Snapshots (*.json).

-This article will show how to enable detailed logs for us to analyze.
+This article will show how to enable detailed Video Engine Logs for us to analyze.

 1. Enable Logging